ciaraosull/project-1-mindfulness/README.md

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-* Images were sources from the following:
+* Images were sourced from the following:
     * [Pixabay](https://pixabay.com)
     * [Pexels](https://www.pexels.com)
     * [Free Images](https://www.freeimages.com)